vEnhance/web.evanchen.cc/input/letters.md

 ---

-Sometimes high school students ask me for reference letters.
+Sometimes students ask me for reference letters.
-(Some of them even got in!)
+(Some of them even got in to places!)
 So here are some details.
 Inspired by [Ravi Vakil](https://math.stanford.edu/~vakil/recommendations.html).